 So on this second reading of Surprised by Oxford, I am not coming to the book fresh.
 The first time I picked it up because of good reviews and a free review copy.
 The second time I had more invested I had purchased a couple of copies for friends.
 Some had liked it and some had not.
 I now knew what was going to happen.
 These were people that I had some understanding about, both the characters from the memoir and the real people that inhabit the current world because these are people that I potentially could meet.

-My last reading, I was most struck by the beauty of the words.
+In my last reading, I was most struck by the beauty of the words.
 Carolyn Weber writes beautiful, evocative prose.
 That is no less true this time.
-But most of what stuck me was the story.
-It was not new, but for some reason I wanted to savor the poems that the characters were sharing.
+But most of what struck me was the story.
+It was not new, but for some reason, I wanted to savor the poems that the characters were sharing.
 (And I am not a poetry guy, the fact that I found myself re-reading poems should speak very highly of this book.)
-I was more invested in Caro and TDH (Tall, Dark and Handsome)’s occasional romance.
+I was more invested in Caro and TDH (Tall, Dark, and Handsome)’s occasional romance.

 Even more, I fell in love with Carolyn’s progressive love story with God.
 It is not just that this is a story of finding God.
 This is a story of finding God when the odds are stacked against you.
 She was an academic, inoculated against religion by a family that believed that being a good person was being a Christian.
 She had a father that was distant and moody and the opposite in so many ways from her heavenly Father.

 That is part of what makes her relationship with TDH so important.
 He attempted to show her that she was lovable for herself, and regardless, he could have good intentions for treating her well.
 This is a book, more than last time, that gives me hope.
 Especially for the single women that I know that are attempting to find God.